Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Applications and numerical simulations

-Our starting point is the microscopic setting leading, in the mean-field limit, to Jansen and Rit's model \cite{Jansen1995}, in the form of the equations given by Faugeras-Touboul-Cessac \cite{Faugeras2009}.
-This neural mass model (NMM) includes three different neurons population and is used to get a deeper understanding of visual cortical signals, more specifically of the emergence of oscillations in the electrical activity of the brain registered by an electroencephalogram after a stimulation of a sensory pathway.
+We introduce an extended version of the microscopic system leading, in the mean-field limit, to Jansen and Rit's model \cite{Jansen1995}, in the form of the equations given by Faugeras-Touboul-Cessac \cite{Faugeras2009}.
+This neural mass model (NMM) includes three different neuron populations and is used to get a deeper understanding of visual cortical signals, more specifically of the emergence of oscillations in the electrical activity of the brain registered by an electroencephalogram after a stimulation of a sensory pathway.
 The three populations are organised as follows: the pyramidal population, thereafter numbered $1$, the excitatory feedback population, indexed by $2$, and the inhibitory interneuron population, indexed by $3$.
-More details on the model can be find in \cite{Faugeras2009}, see in particular Figure 2 for a graphical representation.
+More details on the model can be found in \cite{Faugeras2009}, see in particular their Figure 2 for a graphical representation.

 At the level of the particle system, given a time horizon $T > 0$ and a number $N_j \in \mathbb{N}^*$ of neurons in population $j$, the equations for the potential of the neuron $i$ in population $j$ of \cite{Faugeras2009} take the form